slowernews/wisdom-tldr/README.md

 > *'Use the surrender tactic: transform weakness into power.'<br>
 'Re-create yourself.' -- Robert Greene (22nd and 25th law of power)*

+> *'The greatest revenge is success.' -- Frank Sinatra*

 ---